How to Give Responsibilities?

 1. Balancing between what to do and what has to be done.

 Don’t take too much work on yourself or give too much work to team members.
-Have a balance between what work you have to do and what work team members has to do.
+Have a balance between what work you have to do and what work team members have to do.

 2. Directing Team Members

 Take care of directions given to each team member.
-Give as much materials, instructions, documents as much as possible to each team member based on nature of work given to him/her.
+Give as many materials, instructions, documents as much as possible to each team member based on the nature of work given to him/her.

-3. Check difficulty level of each member’s task.
+3. Check the difficulty level of each member’s task.

-Make sure that each member should not be given too difficult or too easy task.
-Too difficult task will create stress and kills motivation faster.
-Too easy work will leave a gap of time within deadline.
-This will cut a part of efforts of entire team.
+Make sure that each member should not be given too difficult or too easy tasks.
+The too difficult tasks will create stress and kills motivation faster.
+Too easy work will leave a gap of time within the deadline.
+This will cut a part of the efforts of the entire team.